- Quick Answer

 If any of these apply, legal guidance helps protect your rights and prevent costly mistakes early.

-Why Early Legal Representation Shapes Divorce Results
+Why Early Legal Representation Changes Divorce Outcomes

 Divorce decisions are made early and often become permanent.
 Having legal guidance at the beginning helps prevent mistakes that reduce leverage, increase conflict, or cause financial loss later.